Parallelizing nvcc

 (linking to the nvcc

-occur.
-As an aside, it doesn't appear immediately obvious what the
+conditions occur.
+As an aside, it doesn't appear immediately obvious

 fast_nvcc.py